 All young people have entitlement to a full curriculum providing that their difficulties do not detrimentally affect the entitlement of others.
-In the first instance, lessons will be adapted and scaffolded to suit a variety of learning needs.
-A modified curriculum is offered in Key Stage 3 for small groups of students who arrive in school with the most significant needs that require a higher staff to student ratio within a nurturing setting.
-These students may have needs linked to cognition and learning, complex Social, Emotional and Mental Health needs or Social Communication difficulties.
-These students follow the same curriculum offer which is broad and balanced but allows for specially trained teachers to support them and provide additional literacy and numeracy as required.
-They will also have the opportunity to take Entry Level Certificates in Maths and English as a preparation for their GCSE exams in Key Stage 4.
+In the first instance, lessons will be adapted and scaffolded to suit a variety of learning styles and needs.
+A small number of students who arrive in school with the lowest Key Stage 2 Standard Scores for English and Maths, or those who have very specific Social, Emotional and Mental Health needs or Social Communication needs, will be placed in a smaller class with access to increased adult support and targeted in-class interventions.
+These students are taught in the same small groups for Science, EPR, History, Geography, Computing, Music and Drama in Key Stage 3.
+They will have the opportunity to take Entry Level Certificates in Maths and English as a preparation for their GCSE exams in Key Stage 4.
 The groups have been given the name of Parvis Magna, which means 'Greatness from small beginnings.'
-There are also small Parvis Magna groups for core subjects in Key Stage 4 for students with the most significant additional needs.